14- LIFE IN GOD'S KINGDOM -Communication - Part 2

-18. When Jesus ascended, He transferred His authority to the church of which He is the head.
+18. When Jesus ascended, He transferred His authority to the church, of which He is the head.
 He knew that we would now be the ones to confront the dark forces that run this world.
 We would need this authority to be able to fulfill the great commission.

-Therefore our combat with the devil should always be with the consciousness that we have the authority over him.
+Therefore, our combat with the devil should always be with the consciousness that we have the authority over him.
 Why do we have authority over him?

 19. Satan, as we saw earlier, is the rightful god of this world -- vested in him by Adam.
 So he has the right to rule over us until we become new creatures in Christ.
 Once we become new in Jesus, he has no more right to rule or dominate us.
 Why?

-Satan is a defeated foe but he'll still be prowling around trying to exercise his former power and authority.
+He'll still be prowling around trying to exercise his former power and authority.
 What caution does Peter give us?

 1 Peter 5:8-9

 20. Many problems exist because we let them exist.
 We don't put our holy foot down against the havoc Satan is wreaking in our life or our family because we are ignorant of our authority over him.
-If we go on in this ignorance he can destroy us and the people we love.
+If we go on in this ignorance, he can destroy us and the people we love.
 The Rev. Kenneth Hagin in his book "The Authority of the Believer" opened my eyes to these wonderful verses.

 He explains that the word for ask is DEMAND.
 We are not demanding from God but demanding from the devil.
 The Greek reads, "whatsoever you demand as your rights and privileges...."
-The devil is not afraid of you or your words but when you come in the authority of Jesus he knows that he is defeated.
+The devil is not afraid of you or your words but when you come in the authority of Jesus, he knows that he is defeated.

 In the New Testament we are never told to pray that God or Jesus would do something against the devil.
 No, WE are told to do something because we have the authority.
-Too many want to remain babies and have someone else do their praying.
+Too many of us want to remain babies and have someone else do our praying.
 But it's time to "step up to the plate."
 We have authority over the devil in our own life and the lives of our immediate family or household.

 Ephesians 4:27 says that we are not to make room or give a place to the devil.
 This means that he can't take any place in us unless we give him permission to do so.
 So much happens and continues to happen because we allow it!
 It's true that Satan runs the world systems.
 It's true that we live in the world, but we are not of this world and therefore Satan is not running us!

-21. God's plan is that we rule and reign in life as kings -- ruling and reigning over circumstances, poverty, disease, and anything else that would hinder us.
+21. God's plan is that we rule and reign in life as kings -- ruling and reigning over circumstances, poverty, disease and anything else that would hinder us.
 And we can rule and reign because we have the authority.
 Once we demand our rights from the enemy then we must stand our ground!

-For example, if a person is on our property you have authority over him and can tell him to leave.
+For example, if a person is on our property, you have authority over him and can tell him to leave.
 But you don't have authority over your neighbor's property.
 The best you can do is call him up and tell him about the intruder so that HE can act.